coremaze/Plasma-Writeup/README.md

 # Cracking Picroma Plasma Without Cracking it

-## And Reverse Engineering an Unknown Instruction Set
+## and Reverse Engineering an Unknown Instruction Set

 ### Introduction